Haritha-2324/EDA_Task_19Aug/README.md

 # Fix Data Types and Remove duplicates

 Handled the datatypes of the entries present in the dataset using df.dtypes and convert the numeric and date columns.
-Saved the version of this file
+Saved the version of this file.
+Drop or removed the duplicate entries present in the dataset